Decompiling for Constant-Time Analysis: Abstract

-In this paper, we formalize and develop foundations to asses whether a decompiler is fit for the Decompile-then-Analyze approach.
-We propose the property of \emph{CT transparency}, which states that a transformation neither eliminates nor introduces CT violations.
-We also present a general method for proving that a program transformation is CT transparent.
-Then, we leverage our foundations and additional empirical methods to build \ctretdec{}, a CT analysis tool based on a modified version of the popular LLVM-based decompiler \retdec{}.
-We evaluate \ctretdec{} on a benchmark set of real-world vulnerabilities in binaries, and show that the modifications had significant impact on how well \ctretdec{} performs.
+On the methodological side, we define the notion of \emph{CT transparency}.
+Informally, a program transformation is CT transparent if does not eliminate nor introduce CT violations.
+We also provide general methods for proving that a transformation is CT transparent, and show that several transformations of interest are transparent.
+We also sketch an extension of CT transparency to speculative constant-time, which is used by cryptographic software as a protection against Spectre attacks.

-As a contribution of independent interest, we found that popular tools for binary-level CT analysis, which do not employ a decompiler explicitly, still rely on similar program transformations before analysis.
-We show that two such tools employ transformations that are not CT transparent, and, consequently, that the tools incorrectly accept non-CT programs.
-While our examples are very specific and do not invalidate the general approach of these tools for real-world code, we advocate that CT tool developers counter such potential issues by documenting and proving the transparency of the transformations used in their tools.
+On the practical side, we build a CT-transparent version of the popular LLVM-based decompiler \textsc{RetDec}{}, and combine it with CT-LLVM, an existing CT verification tool for LLVM.
+We evaluate the resulting tool, called \textsc{CT-RetDec}{} on a benchmark set of real-world vulnerabilities in binaries, and show that the modifications had significant impact on how well \textsc{CT-RetDec}{} performs.